 Against the yen, the dollar was last up 0.87 percent at 102.67 yen.
 The dollar's gains versus the euro were short-lived, as the euro zone common currency was boosted by rising short-term interest rates a day after the European Central Bank dampened hopes for an imminent easing move.

 The euro was up 0.1 percent at $1.3682.

 While job gains were better than expected, rising incomes stand out as more important, said Tom Porcelli, chief U.S. economist at RBC Capital Markets in New York.

 "Wages are strongly driving consumption in this cycle more than any other time.
 Overall wage gains were the most compelling news in this data," Porcelli said.

 Other data also was bullish for stocks.
 Consumer spending increased 0.3 percent in October, or one-tenth of a percentage point more than expected, after rising 0.2 percent in September.

 The Thomson Reuters/University of Michigan's preliminary reading on the overall index on consumer sentiment jumped to 82.5 for December, up from a final reading of 75.1 in November.
-This was the highest reading for the index since July and topped analysts' forecasts for a reading of 76.
+This was the highest reading for the index since July, and topped analyst forecasts for a reading of 76.

-U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent, and later the 10-year note was up 2/32 in price to yield 2.8553 percent.
+U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent and later the 10-year note was up 3/32 in price to yield 2.8535 percent.